Skip to content

 • region_id ← the Region created in step 3.

-• security_level, development_level, traffic_level ← drawn uniformly from the district range (Nexus) or the zone profile (Terran/player-owned).
+• security_level, development_level, traffic_level ← drawn uniformly from the cluster type's profile (Nexus, biased by TRADE_HUB / POPULATION_CENTER / STANDARD) or the zone profile (Terran/player-owned).
 Zone defaults: FEDERATION (8/7/7), BORDER (5/5/5), FRONTIER (2/3/3).

 • is_discovered ← bang Sector.explored (the bang generator marks fedspace and special-location sectors as discovered).